stijn-dejongh/lovecraft_public_domain/raw_converts/cy.md

 square window still a perfect square?
 She was in no condition to weigh the evidence of her senses or distinguish between fact and hallucination.

-  No&mdash;that window was not a perfect square.
+  No--that window was not a perfect square.
 Something had encroached on the lower edge.
 Nor was the ticking of the clock the only sound in the room.
-There was, beyond dispute, a heavy breathing neither her own nor poor Wolf&rsquo;s.
+There was, beyond dispute, a heavy breathing neither her own nor poor Wolf's.
 Wolf slept very silently, and his wakeful wheezing was unmistakable.
-Then Audrey saw against the stars the black, daemoniac silhouette of something anthropoid&mdash;the undulant bulk of a gigantic head and shoulders fumbling slowly toward her.
+Then Audrey saw against the stars the black, daemoniac silhouette of something anthropoid--the undulant bulk of a gigantic head and shoulders fumbling slowly toward her.

-  &ldquo;Y&rsquo;aaaah!
-Y&rsquo;aaaah!
+   "Y'aaaah!
+Y'aaaah!
 Go away!
 Go away!
 Go away, snake-devil!
-Go &rsquo;way, Yig!
-I didn&rsquo;t mean to kill &rsquo;em&mdash;I was feared he&rsquo;d be scairt of &rsquo;em.
-Don&rsquo;t, Yig, don&rsquo;t!
-I didn&rsquo;t go for to hurt yore chillen&mdash;don&rsquo;t
-come nigh me&mdash;don&rsquo;t change me into no spotted snake!&rdquo;
+Go 'way, Yig!
+I didn't mean to kill 'em--I was feared he'd be scairt of 'em.
+Don't, Yig, don't!
+I didn't go for to hurt yore chillen--don't come nigh me--don't change me into no spotted snake! "

   But the half-formless head and shoulders only lurched onward toward the bed, very silently.

-  Everything snapped at once inside Audrey&rsquo;s head, and in a second she had turned from a cowering child to a raging madwoman.
-She knew where the axe was&mdash;hung against the wall on those pegs near the lantern.
+  Everything snapped at once inside Audrey's head, and in a second she had turned from a cowering child to a raging madwoman.
+She knew where the axe was--hung against the wall on those pegs near the lantern.
 It was within easy reach, and she could find it in the dark.
-Before she was conscious of anything further it was in her hands, and she was creeping toward the foot of the bed&mdash;toward the monstrous head and shoulders that every moment groped their way nearer.
+Before she was conscious of anything further it was in her hands, and she was creeping toward the foot of the bed--toward the monstrous head and shoulders that every moment groped their way nearer.
 Had there been any light, the look on her face would not have been pleasant to see.

-  &ldquo;Take   that,   you!
-And   that,   and   that,   and   that!&rdquo;
+   "Take   that,   you!
+And   that,   and   that,   and   that! "

   She was laughing shrilly now, and her cackles mounted higher as she saw that the starlight beyond the window was yielding to the dim prophetic pallor of coming dawn.